A Camel’s Overview

 In general, camels are social animals which roam the deserts in herds led by a dominant male in search of food and water.
-They are adapted well to their harsh environment through many effective ways.
-The humps are actually reservoirs for fatty tissue and concentrating fat in their humps minimizes insulation throughout the rest of the body, thus allowing camels to survive in such extreme hot regions.
-They are also able to shut their nostrils and lips during sand storms, in addition to having two rows of thick eyelashes to protect their eyes from the desert dust.
+They are adapted well to their original harsh environment through many effective ways.
+The humps are actually reservoirs for fatty tissue and concentrating fat in their humps minimizes insulation throughout the rest of the body.
+Thus allowing camels to survive in such extreme hot regions.
+Camels are also able to shut their nostrils and lips during sand storms, in addition to having two rows of thick eyelashes to protect their eyes from the desert dust.

-Humans have used them as a means of transport for thousands of years as they can carry about 500 pounds on their backs, earning these beasts of burden a nickname, “Ships of the Desert”.
+Humans have used camels as means of transport for thousands of years as they can carry about 500 pounds on their backs, earning these beasts of burden a nickname, “Ships of the Desert”.
 Domestic camels are also a main source of meat, milk and even leather or wool products.
 Its carcass can provide a substantial amount of meat, and its milk is a staple food of desert nomad tribes and is sometimes considered a full meal by itself.
 The meat tastes like coarse beef, and in older camels, it’s very tough but it gets tender the more it’s cooked.
-Compared to Cow’s milk, camel’s milk is lower in fat and lactose, and higher in potassium, iron, and vitamin C. Camels have played an important role in the Arabian culture, it culturally symbolizes patience and endurance, and also there are over 160 words for ‘Camel’ in the Arabic language.
+Compared to cow’s milk, camel’s milk is lower in fat and lactose, and higher in potassium, iron, and vitamin C. Camels have also played an important role in the Arabian culture.
+It culturally symbolizes patience and endurance, and there are over 160 words for ‘Camel’ in the Arabic language too.